-John Burroughs School is by definition a college preparatory institution.
+By definition, Burroughs is a college preparatory institution.
 That is a primary reason students and families choose us.
 But what does college preparation mean?
-At Burroughs it means a liberal arts education that balances academics with arts, athletics and activities.
+At Burroughs, it means a liberal arts education that balances academics with arts, athletics and activities.

 It means the attainment of a rich body of knowledge and strong skills in each academic subject.
 It means the opportunity to explore possibilities and develop talents.
 It means working closely with other students and faculty in a respectful and supportive atmosphere that values and fosters individualism and diversity of thought and action.
 It means exposure to and, in many instances, immersion in a community service ethic.
 It means development of talent and character, independence and direction.